briandrum/codes.forchagrin.com/_chapters/chapter-1305-plans-and-drawings.md

 5. _(e)_ The Inspector may waive the requirements as to certification when, in his opinion, such separate certification is unnecessary.
-The originals of all certifications and copies of all waivers of certification shall be made a part of the permanent files of the Inspector’s office.
+The originals of all certifications and copies of all waivers of certification shall be made a part of the permanent files of the Inspector's office.
 (Ord.
 1965-616.
 Passed 6-14-65.)

 ## 1305.04   Specifications